TradeGecko’s Intelligence Sales Order Reports provide you with the following business metrics:

 - Realized cost of goods: Refers to the cost of orders that have already been shipped

 - Potential cost of goods: Refers to the cost of goods that have yet to be shipped.

 - Realized profit: Refers to the profit from goods that have already been shipped.

-- Potential profit: Refers to the profit you stand to gain from committed stock that have yet to be shipped.
+- Potential profit: Refers to the profit you stand to gain from committed stock that has yet to be shipped.

 - Realized tax: Refers to the tax on items that have already been shipped.

-- Realized discount: Refers to the the discount on goods that have already been shipped.
+- Realized discount: Refers to the discount on goods that have already been shipped.

 - Potential tax: Refers to tax on goods that have yet to be shipped.

-- Potential discount: Refers to the discount in goods that have yet to be shipped.
+- Potential discount: Refers to the discount on goods that have yet to be shipped.